boisgera/leap/Don't panic!.md

   - In a script, it's often acceptable to use `panic!` for error handling.

-  - When you are prototyping, `panic!` can we a handy tool to provide temporarily a partial implementation.
+  - When you are prototyping, `panic!` can provide temporarily a partial implementation.
 For example, the code

     ```lean
     def divideByTwo (n : Nat) : Nat :=